- Children Diagnosed With Cancer: Financial and Insurance Issues

 COBRA (Consolidated Omnibus Budget and Reconciliation Act of 1986)

-COBRA gives you, your spouse, and/or your dependents the right to continue health insurance coverage for a certain length of time.
-Though you still get group rates, you usually pay much more than when you were working.
+COBRA gives you, your spouse, and/or your dependents the right to keep your health insurance coverage at the employer’s group rates.
+But because the employer usually covers a portion of the plan cost when you’re employed, you usually pay much more than while employed.
 You must now pay the portion that your employer paid plus a small administrative fee.
+In most cases, you can keep the insurance for up to 18 months.
+Some people may be able keep it for their child a few months longer.

 - Stopping work